axgle/app/README.md

 ===
 `go get github.com/axgle/app`

-app.Path: Returns the full path of the running executable as reported by the system.
+`app.Path`: Returns the full path of the running executable as reported by the system.
 Includes the executable image name.

 	package main